TNS: Terrain Traversability Mapping and Navigation System for Autonomous Excavators: Introduction

-There have been many works related to unstructured environments, including perception and terrain classification~\cite{guan2021ganav, viswanath2021offseg, singh2021offroadtranseg}, as well as navigation~\cite{terrain_class_nav_2005, kahn2020badgr, small_nav1, kumar2021rma}.
-Perception is a difficult task in unstructured environments because there could be many unexpected or unknown objects.
-As mentioned in~\cite{guan2021ganav}, in some cases, the navigable region and obstacles tend to have similar visual features.
-Without robust perception results, navigation for excavators would be difficult and could cause damage.
-Moreover, it requires extra caution to apply navigation methods to excavators due to their enormous size and weight.
-Therefore, using a better algorithm to obtain a traversable region is an essential first step for safe and reliable navigation for an excavator.
+Some of the major issues in terms of using autonomous excavators are the development of robust perception and navigation sub-systems.
+In general, perception in unstructured environments such as excavation has many challenges.
+There have been many works related to unstructured environments, including perception and terrain classification~\cite{guan2021ganav, viswanath2021offseg, singh2021offroadtranseg} and navigation~\cite{terrain_class_nav_2005, kahn2020badgr, small_nav1, kumar2021rma}.
+Applications in unstructured, hazardous environments have even more difficulties in terms of robustness and limitations on the computational budget.
+For example, many accurate learning methods have been proposed to improve the perception capabilities, but we cannot assume access to large GPUs or clusters for excavators operating in hazardous environments.
+Instead, we need to develop robust methods with lower computational requirements.

-Terrain traversability is a binary value, or a probability score, measuring the difficulty of navigating on a region.
+Traversability is a term that encompasses both perception and navigation.
+It has been well-studied for decade, and there have been many works~\cite{geo1, pc_desert_cmp1, semantic_for_planning_cmp2, 3d_cam_cmp3, semantic_only_cmp4} on traversability estimation for planning and navigation.
+Terrain traversability is a binary value, or a probability score, measuring the difficulty of navigating a region through perception sensors like camera, LiDAR and IMU.
 Terrain traversability estimation is a critical step between perception and navigation.
-In many cases~\cite{ small_nav1, lidar_obstacle}, a method capable of detecting obstacles and distinguishing road and non-road regions tends to be sufficient for navigation.
+In many autonomous driving (AD) cases~\cite{ small_nav1, lidar_obstacle}, a method capable of detecting obstacles and distinguishing road and non-road regions is sufficient for navigation.
 On the other hand, in an unstructured, hazardous environment where off-road navigation is unavoidable, there are many factors that must be considered, including efficiency, adaptability, and safety.
-In such case, not only a more detailed classification according to terrain features is need, but also a continous value for traversability is preferred to describe the complication of terrain and provide the safest option for the navigation module.
+In such cases, not only a more detailed classification according to terrain features is needed, but also a continuous value for traversability is preferred to describe the complexity of the terrain and provide the best option for the navigation module.
+Therefore, we need good techniques to detect traversable regions for reliable navigation in an unstructured scene.